leftthomas/EGFF/README.md

 ## Dataset

 [Sketchy Extended](http://sketchy.eye.gatech.edu) and
-[TU Berlin](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/) datasets are used in this repo, you could download these datasets from official websites, or download them from [MEGA](https://mega.nz/folder/IooQkZRJ#jLYcZ5PFK9jzxLN4FuOopg).
+[TU Berlin Extended](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/) datasets are used in this repo, you could download these datasets from official websites, or download them from [MEGA](https://mega.nz/folder/IooQkZRJ#jLYcZ5PFK9jzxLN4FuOopg).
 The data directory structure is shown as follows:

  ```